 PWR VS PWR At Home

 My workout programs are all about helping you to find your PWR.
 To see how strong you are, be your best and to love yourself.
 I am SO excited to be able to create and share any PWR workout because I have poured my heart and soul into it!
-This is my passion — empowering people through fitness!
+This is my passion — empowering women through fitness!

 What is PWR at Home?